An expert weighs in on how to do it:

 The idea behind the practice is that, through the process of swishing, pulling the oil through the teeth and around the mouth, the toxins, bacteria and latent infections are pulled out and into the oil.
 We harbor an unbelievable amount of toxins in our mouth and because of that, our immune systems are kept quite busy in that region.
 When we eliminate that energy drain by oil pulling, our immune system can then focus on other things.
 Makes sense.

 My husband and I began oil pulling using the traditional sesame oil.
-Heed my warning… if you use sesame oil, you probably won’t make this a regular practice.
-We both gagged our way through 5 minutes and decided the benefits couldn’t possibly outweigh the nastiness.
+Heed my warning…if you use sesame oil, you probably won’t make this a regular practice.
+We both gagged our way through five minutes and decided the benefits couldn’t possibly outweigh the nastiness.

 We then switched to coconut oil, and the experience is much more pleasant.